Crisis Core: Final Fantasy VII: Critical reception

 On Metacritic, all ports received similar positive response by video game critics.

 Critics were divided in regards to the narrative, with Eurogamer seeing Zack's character arc as unnecessary fan service that did not expand on anything from the original Final Fantasy VII with an overdramatic tone.
 On the other hand, GameSpot and IGN felt the remaster made Crisis Core more memorable, due to its improved adaptation and felt Zack and Sephiroth are more likable than former SOLDIERs Angeal and Genesis, thanks to their more human portrayals, most notably Tyler Hoechlin's work as Sephiroth.
-GamesRadar was more critical to Zack's initial portrayal as "stupid hero", only to come to like him in his final moment, finding Sephiroth instead as a more memorable character, with Tifa's and Aerith's characters being demoted to cameos when compared to Final Fantasy VII or Remake.
+GamesRadar was more critical of Zack's initial portrayal as "stupid hero", only to come to like him in his final moment, finding Sephiroth instead as a more memorable character, with Tifa's and Aerith's characters being demoted to cameos when compared to Final Fantasy VII or Remake.
 The graphics were praised for being superior to the original game but still not as comparable to newly released titles.

 Critics felt the gameplay was improved in the remaster comparable to previous entries, but still not as much as Remake, with GamesRadar finding it "fantastic", while VG247 found it highly superior to Crisis Core, thanks to the advantages of the ports.
 GameSpot did not find several differences between Reunion and its original PSP game, but still found the gameplay appealing, most notably the DMW system being complimented as improved.
 Digital Trends also found the DMW enjoyable, but found the overall fight system repetitive and the side missions "dull".
 The use of summoning creatures were noted to be impressive due to the improved visuals.
 IGN also panned the handling of sidequest, and noted the DMW system comes across as divisive for how much it can alter a player's reaction to the combat.